Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Update-AzWvdWorkspace.md

 eastus     WorkspaceName Microsoft.DesktopVirtualization/workspaces
 ```

-This command updates a Windows Virtual Desktop Workspace in a Resource Group.
+This command updates a Azure Virtual Desktop Workspace in a Resource Group.

 ## PARAMETERS